-The 5 important S's of the consultation
+The 5 S's that add structure to the consultation

 - Screening: screening for other problems the patient wants to talk about on top of the presenting complaint.

 - Setting the agenda: having done the screening, you can now decide which problems to talk about in the current consultation and which to leave for another time